yohanvalencia/lakekeeper/examples/README.md

 # How to run Examples

 > [!IMPORTANT]
 > Our examples are not designed to be used with compute outside of the docker network (e.g. external Spark).
 For production deployments external object storage is required.
-Please check our [docs](http://docs.lakekeeper.io) for more information
+Please check our [docs](http://docs.lakekeeper.io) for more information.

 All examples are self-contained and run all services required for the specific scenarios inside of docker compose.
 To run each scenario, you need to have `docker` installed on your machine.
 Most docker distributes come with built-in `docker compose` today.

 After starting the examples, please wait for a Minute after all images are pulled - especially keycloak takes some time to start and setup.

-Currently two szenarios are available:

 ## Minimal
 Runs Lakekeeper without Authentication and Authorization (unprotected).
 The example contains Jupyter (with Spark), Trino and Starrocks as query engines, Minio as storage and Lakekeeper connected to a Postgres database.